codio-c5/C5-Development/.guides/content/Block-Ciphers-at-a-Glance-c671.md

 With the advent of powerful computers, modern cryptography has moved away from substitution ciphers and on to block ciphers.
-In **block encryption,**  rather than working on a stream of data one bit at a time, it works on a block of data.
-In a block cipher, plaintext is broken into units of a specific length, and combined with a key of a specific length.
+In **block encryption,** rather than working on a stream of data one bit at a time, the encryption system works on a block of data.
+In a block cipher, plaintext is broken into units of a specific length that are combined with a key of a specific length.
 The length of the key determines the strength of the cipher.
-While longer keys are more secure, they are also less efficient, so you need to find the right balance.
+Although longer keys are more secure, they are also less efficient, so the cryptologist (who secures the data) needs to find the right balance.

 **Data Encryption Standard (DES)** is one example of a block cipher.
-In DES, one block consists of 64 bits.
-DES uses a key of 56 bits, and given increased computing power, it is no longer considered secure.
-DES encrypts 64 bits at a time.
+In DES, one block consists of 64 bits, which means DES encrypts 64 bits at a time.
+DES uses a key of 56 bits and, given increased computing power, it is no longer considered secure.
+This is true even though 56-bit encryption means a key count of 2 to the 56th power, or 72,057,594,037,927,936 keys!
+That how's powerful computers are.

 ||| guidance
 **Instructor's Note:** Here's a complex graphic describing DES.
 You can use it to explain to students that DES is rather more rigorous in its approach than the shift and substitution algorithms we have seen so far.